 - The formal process starts with an issue introduction, followed by a draft ordinance which receives a first reading, a second reading and a vote; the issue has to be approved by the City Council at each stage in order to move forward.
 Some councils schedule detailed presentations on major issues at a “committee of the whole” meeting, held just before the city council meeting.

-- A culture that keeps riders on the trails
+- A culture that keeps riders on the trails and out of any water

 - A culture that keeps riders from trespassing and from illegal trail building